-An Ezra full-body MRI may find aneurysms in your brain, abdomen or pelvis; your physician will then help determine the best next steps are, depending on your particular situation.
+An aneurysm is a weak area of a blood vessel’s wall that can occur in various body parts, such as the intestines, spleen, aorta, brain, neck, or kidneys.
+An Ezra full-body MRI may find them in your brain, abdomen, or pelvis; your physician will then help determine the best next steps are, depending on your particular situation.
 In addition to MRIs, there are a number of other ways to detect aneurysms, which are treated via a method known as coiling.
 There are a number of risk factors that can and can’t be helped, as well as potential signs to look out for.

 The best way to make sure you stay safe from a potential aneurysm rupture is vigilance: keep an eye out for potential signs, and get screened for them regularly if you know you’re at a high risk of developing them.
 You can learn more about our screening options here at Ezra by following this link.